 Once you’re done, switch your lens back to Manual Focus.
 Doing so will prevent your autofocus from readjusting and “hunting” for an object to focus on when you start light painting.

-Use a Tripod to Avoid
+Use a Tripod to Avoid Camera Shake

 Since you’re doing long-exposure shots, even minute movements can cause motion blur.
-It is best to use a tripod to stabilise your shots when light painting.
+It is best to use a tripod to stabilize your shots when light painting.
 It’s also advisable to trigger the shutter with a remote to prevent yourself from accidentally rattling the camera.

 If you don’t have a remote, you can use a self-timer instead.
 10 seconds should be enough time for you to get into position for your light painting photo.
 If your camera doesn’t beep as it counts down, listen to your camera carefully.
 Once you hear it click, start painting immediately.
 You could either keep moving your light source until the shutter closes, or stop and stay still until the exposure is over.